 “We are very grateful for the time and expense that Marten and Dan put into owl trapping because otherwise it would be very difficult for a master’s student to collect enough data to analyze,” says Wiebe.

-Even so, some Snowy Owls are found in starving condition every winter, and they tend to be males.
-Wiebe’s research also analyzed the records of 103 thin or emaciated snowies admitted to wildlife rehabilitation and veterinary clinics in Saskatoon, Calgary, and Winnipeg between 1992 and 2015, and 63 percent of them were male.
+Even though wintering Snowy Owls tend to be eating well on average, inevitably some Snowy Owls are found in starving condition every winter, contributing to a perception that many owls are going hungry.
+These starving owls tend to be males.
+Wiebe’s research also analyzed the records of 103 thin or emaciated snowies admitted to wildlife rehabilitation and veterinary clinics in Saskatoon, Calgary, and Winnipeg between 1992 and 2015, and 63% were male.
 She says female Snowy Owls may fare better than males because they are larger and tend to be more aggressive, allowing them to take control of the best territories and exploit a more diverse menu of prey.

 By and large, though, the snowies that come south in winter are just fine.
+(Additional evidence from Project SNOWstorm also backs up this conclusion.)
 “Most overwintering individuals on the prairies were not starving,” Wiebe wrote in her paper.
 Stoffel says the findings, based on his data, motivated him for this year’s winter Snowy Owl banding season.

 “Banding these birds is expensive and tough.
 You put many miles on your vehicle looking for them and you have to be able to withstand extreme weather conditions,” says Stoffel, who pays for his self-funded banding efforts by working a part-time construction job.
 “Basically, you have to be pleasantly obsessed to do what I do.”